lbrenman/Amplify-Central-Integration-Utils-Project/README.md

 These examples are described [**here**](https://gist.github.com/lbrenman/ba9640a5b1650a68c13bb98991090725).

-If you import the example project then you don't need to import the utils project separately as it's included in the project export.

 YAML files for creating the webhook and resource hooks in Amplify as described [**here**](https://blog.axway.com/product-insights/amplify-platform/central/create-an-amplify-central-integration-webhook-using-the-axway-cli) are included in the repo.

 ## Import Project

-To use the project's assets you will need to import the project from the Amplify Integration Manager module under Environments.
+To use the project's assets you will need to import the `AmplifyCentralIntegrationUtils` project from the Amplify Integration Manager module under Environments.

 ![](https://i.imgur.com/nLqXQvY.png)
 ![](https://i.imgur.com/getEd3P.png)

 Now you can access the resources that will be in the *AmplifyCentralIntegrationUtils* project
 ![](https://i.imgur.com/j1Q5dEQ.png)

+If you import the example project, `AmplifyCentralIntegrationExamples`,  then you don't need to import the utils project separately as it's included in the project export.

 ## Connectors